cn0047/stash/ed/p/tls.md

    and transmits it to the server.
 5. Server decrypt pre-master and generates symmetric key.
    Now both client and server have symmetric key (session key).
-5. SSL is established and secure communication begins.
+5. TLS is established and secure communication begins.

 Step 3:
 Browsers have public keys for all of the major Certificate Authorities,